mlilley/appledouble/README.md

    -printn        Output newline delimited results to stdout
 ```

-Appledouble's core function is to input a list of one or more files, then output a filtered list of files, being those that actually are AppleDouble files (as per the criteria mentioned above).

-You can separately control how filenames are delimited in both the input and output lists, to suit the tools or situations you're using `appledouble` in.
-Failure to use the correct delimiting will result in `appledouble` failing to understand the input, or the other tools failing to understand `appledouble`'s output.
+You can separately control how filenames are delimited in both the input and output, to suit the tools or situations you're using `appledouble` in.
+Failure to use the correct delimiting will result in `appledouble` failing to understand the input, or the other tools failing to understand the output of `appledouble`.

-**INPUT**
+Input:
 * **-n** : delimit with `"\n"` (default).
 Specify when typing in the console, or when using find's `-print` option.
 * **-0** : delimit with `"\0"` (nul).
 Specify when using find's `-print0` option.

-**OUTPUT**
+Output:
 * **-printn** : delimit with `"\n"` (default).
 For readable console output, or when using xargs *without* its `-0` option.
 * **-print0** : delimit with `"\0"` (nul).
 Specify when using with xarg's `-0` option.

-> **IMPORTANT**: whilst using newline delimiters may work in most cases, you really should be using `"\0"` delimiting everywhere when in scripts or automated processes to ensure odd filenames don't break things.
+> **IMPORTANT**: you really should be using `"\0"` delimiting throughout when in scripts, to ensure odd filenames don't result in surprise failures.
 This means: using find's `-print0`, appledouble's `-0` and `-print0`, and xarg's `-0` options, as per the example above.

 ## Installation